Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Updating API in stable version with Breaking Change Validation errors
 - [ ] Updating API(s) in preview over 1 year

-To initiate an evaluation of the breaking change, create a new intake using the [template for breaking changes](https://msazure.visualstudio.com/One/_workitems/create/Scenario?templateId=d1c215ec-5d6a-4cb3-a193-95ddd0a1ba96&ownerId=85bb92fb-21fe-41ca-9309-47f2c5f57515).
+**Action**: to initiate an evaluation of the breaking change, create a new intake using the [template for breaking changes](https://msazure.visualstudio.com/One/_workitems/create/Scenario?templateId=d1c215ec-5d6a-4cb3-a193-95ddd0a1ba96&ownerId=85bb92fb-21fe-41ca-9309-47f2c5f57515).
 Addition details on the process and office hours are on the [Breaking change Wiki](https://dev.azure.com/msazure/AzureWiki/_wiki/wikis/AzureWiki.wiki/37684/Breaking-Changes).

 Please follow the link to find more details on [PR review process](https://aka.ms/SwaggerPRReview).